chenweisomebody126/donation-analytics/README.md

     insight_testsuite~$ ./run_tests.sh

-When you run, you can execute the run.sh which compile the ./src/donation-analytics.py
+When you run, you can execute the run.sh which compiles the ./src/donation-analytics.py